darvil82/darvil82/README.md

 </kbd>

 ### Some other stuff about me
+* I love reading and writing clean code!
+* I LOVE skeumorphism GUIs and I will ALWAYS prefer it over any minimalist design.
 * Yes, I am weird.
-* I love reading and writing clean code!

 ---